mpinb/in_silico_framework_hot_zone/docs/rst_assets/file_formats.rst

 .syn
 ****
 ISF custom file format to store synapse locations onto a morphology.
-This file fully captures an anatomical realization of a network.
 Only valid with an associated morphology :ref:`hoc_file_format` file.

 For each synapse, it provides the synapse type and location onto the morphology.